 We had another snafu a few hours later, in an area with logging activity.
 We haven’t had a chance to ask locals about this yet, but lots of the logged areas are marked in blue, with blue paint on the trees and blue ribbons hanging from some branches.
 This is extremely confusing, as you often can’t tell if this is NCT markings or logging.
 So we lost more time in one trail segment due to this.

-But all is good.
+And despite the glitches, rain and mosquitoes today, all is good.
 Tonight we are staying in a man’s rental home, which is designed like a caboose.
 It’s quite charming.

-Snowshoe and Cheese Ed
+Snowshoe and Ed